acuvity/mcp-servers-registry/mcp-server-circleci/charts/mcp-server-circleci/README.md

 ```

   About this tool:
-  - This tool is part of a tool chain that generates and provides test cases for a prompt template.
+  - This tool is part of a toolchain that generates and provides test cases for a prompt template.
   - This tool generates an array of recommended tests for a given prompt template.

   Parameters:
   - params: object
     - promptTemplate: string (the prompt template to be tested)
     - contextSchema: object (the context schema that defines the expected input parameters for the prompt template)
+    - promptOrigin: "codebase" | "requirements" (indicates whether the prompt comes from an existing codebase or from new requirements)
+    - model: string (the model that the prompt template will be tested against)

   Example usage:
   {
     "params": {